tomazam1/EmicvlGit/README.md

 Emicvl Unity code related to youtube tutorials by Tomaz Amon

-You have here a the projects that were used in the youtube tutorials published on
+You have here in the Assets folder the projects that were used in the youtube tutorials published on

 http://www.youtube.com/channel/UC92FD39sxM-GZ5Oyb3ACtTw